A travel guide on the best tourist attractions and what to visit in Amman, Jordan

 The Pigeon Market is one of the most curious attractions in Amman, Jordan.
 Located close to Al-Hashemi street, at a stone’s throw from the Roman Nymphaeum, the gathering of hundreds of men caught my attention.

 Then approaching them, I saw that they were selling paper bags… with pigeons in them!
-It’s needless to say that I was shocked to see all the poor pigeons captivated and being surrounded by such a hassle.
+Needless to say that I was shocked to see all the poor pigeons captivated and being surrounded by such a commotion.

 What are they doing with all those pigeons?
-There were thousands of them at least.
+There were thousands of them.
 Do they eat them?

-Strolling through the pigeon market is one of the top free things to do in Amman.
+Strolling through the pigeon market is one of the top free things to do in Amman, Jordan.

 6. Grab a fruit juice